jboss-xpaas/docker-containers/xpaas-jboss-appserver-docker/README.md

 NOTES:
 * Those scripts will be executed using filename alphabetically ascendant sort order
 * The reason why CLI commands are executed once JBoss is up is because the configuration file that CLI commands will modify depends on the startup script (profile).
-In addition, note that is JBoss server is not up, the CLI interface is not available too.
+In addition, note that is JBoss server is not up, the CLI interface is not available too
+* IMPORTANT: These scripts are executed once JBoss server management interface is up.
+So if you extend this docker image and add a deployment in the <code>deployments/</code> directory, these scripts will be executed before your application is deployed

 Experimenting
 -------------